ControlThings/mist-gps-android/README.md

 * Wish - Peer-to-peer trustbased networking layer (https://mist.controlthings.fi/dist/Wish-v0.3.4.apk)
 * Mist - IoT layer for Wish (https://mist.controlthings.fi/dist/Mist-v0.4.0.apk)

-Download and install Wish and Mist.
+Download and install Wish and Mist on your phone.

 You need to create a user in the Mist application when you first start it up.
 Swipe to the Users-tab and click the plus-sign in the bottom right corner.
 Write a user name you want to use, and an identity will be generated for you.